internetofwater/gleaner/docs/internals.md

     2. For every site in the sitegraph list
 4. Summon the sitemaps
     1. Get all the sources in the gleaner config of type API
-        *
     2. Run ResRetrieve to pull down the data graphs at resources
-    3. For each url associated with a given domain, spawn a go routine with getDomain
+        - For each url associated with a given domain, spawn a go routine with getDomain

 ## Properties

+Every time gleaner is ran, the amount of items in the s3 bucket is the same or greater
+- There is nowhere in the gleaner codebase that removes objects in the minio store

+Confusingly, even though there is a ladmod tag in the sitemap XML, it appears that gleaner ignores this.
+If the site is already in the bucket then it is not recrawled, regardless of if the lastmod date is different.